-- Exportation, Importation, or Transmission of Information or Informational Materials.
-Those involved in the importation, exportation, or transmission of informational materials, defined as publications, films posters, phonograph records, photographs, microfilms, microfiche, tapes, compact disks, CD-ROMs, artworks, news wire feeds, and other informational and informational articles (31 C.F.R.
+- Activities of Private Foundations or Research or Educational Institutes.
+Those involved in activities by private foundations or research or education institutes with an established interest in international relations to collect information related to Cuba for noncommercial purposes (31 C.F.R.
+515.576). - Exportation, Importation, or Transmission of Information or Informational Materials.
+Those involved in the exportation, importation, or transmission of informational materials, as defined (in 31 C.F.R.
+515.332) as publications, films posters, phonograph records, photographs, microfilms, microfiche, tapes, compact disks, CD-ROMs, artworks, news wire feeds, and other informational and informational articles.
+Those involved in professional media or artistic productions of information or informational materials for exportation, importation, or transmission, including the filming or production of media programs (such as movies and television programs), the recording of music, and the creation of artworks in Cuba, provided that the traveler is regularly employed in or has demonstrated professional experience in a field relevant to such professional media or artistic productions (31 C.F.R.
 515.545). - Export Transactions.
-Those involved in activities directly incident to the conduct of market research, commercial marketing, sales negotiation, accompanied delivery or servicing in Cuba of items consistent with the export or re-export licensing policy of the Department of Commerce (31 C.F.R.
+Those involved in activities directly incident to the conduct of market research, commercial marketing, sales or contract negotiation, accompanied delivery, installation, leasing or servicing in Cuba of items consistent with the export or re-export licensing policy of the Department of Commerce (31 C.F.R.
 515.533 and 31 C.F.R.
 515.559).